 The large number of unicorns likely reflects the ongoing trend of VC investors focusing on their existing clients, using their investments to allow them to bring on people, fuel their sales and their valuations.
 Given how cheque sizes have grown over the past two years, there is some question as to what will happen to growing unicorns: will they go for an IPO or is there enough appetite for unicorns to grow beyond a unicorn valuation?
 This is because there is a cap as to the level of valuation a company can get to before the exit option is limited to a form of IPO.

-Corporates continue to prioritize VC investments
+Corporates continue to prioritise VC investments

 Corporate VC investment was strong in all regions of the world during Q2’21.
 The pandemic has really expedited the need for digital transformation, for innovation, and for doing business better in general.
-Many established companies globally have come to the realization that they don’t need to innovate from scratch, and that a better approach might be to partner with or invest in startups that can help them accelerate their transformation in ways that better align with the new normal.
+Many established companies globally have come to the realisation that they don’t need to innovate from scratch, and that a better approach might be to partner with or invest in startups that can help them accelerate their transformation in ways that better align with the new normal.

 Optimism as the world opens up